-This is 67 years later, when we first saw the property.
+This is 67 years later, when we first saw our property.
 What was a grassy hillside in the pink ellipse now shows little grassland at all (it is much narrower and behind trees).
 The process you are witnessing here is primary succession run amok.
-There are many more trees, redwood in the gulley and mostly oaks elsewhere, than there have been in mellennia.
+There are many more trees, redwood in the gulley and mostly oaks elsewhere, than there have been in millennia.
 The little grass you do see at the lower right was that hayfield which is still mowed annually.
-Now, look what happens to the conifers in the pink ellipse in only 23 more years.
+Now, look what happens to the pink ellipse in only 23 more years.